ultraleap/Element/Language/ElementReferenceManual.md

 Structures involve 2 distinct kinds of values, `struct` declarations and instances.

 ### Structure Declarations
-Possible groupings are defined using the `struct` qualifier followed by a parameter list defining the fields that a `struct` instance must have.
+Structures are defined using the `struct` qualifier followed by a parameter list defining the fields that a `struct` instance must have.
 ```
 struct Complex(real:Num, imaginary:Num);
 ```
+A fields is simply a value in a structures group.
+`real` and `imaginary` are the fields for a `Complex` instance.

 `struct` declaration values are:
-* Callable - it is a constructor function for creating `struct` instances.
+* Callable - as a constructor function for creating `struct` instances.
 * Indexable - `struct` declarations can contain other values in an optional scope.
 * Constraints - `struct` declarations can be used to limit values to instances of the `struct`.